Meneltamar/fvtt-pf2e-magaambya-study-helper/README.md

 # What is Magaambya Study Helper

-The Magaambya Study Helper helps you keep track of your levels in the branches of the Magaambya.
-It also support you in rolling for Studying/Research.
+The Magaambya Study Helper is a module for the Pathfinder 2e Foundry system.
+It is specifically made for parties playing through the "Strength of Thousands" Adventure Paths.
+The module helps you keep track of your current levels in the branches of the Magaambya.
+It also supports you with Study/Research rolls made when trying to level up in those branches.

 # How does it work?

 When you open a Player Character Actor, the header will have a new button "Magaambya Helper".
 Click on that button and in the popup that opens, you can configure your current branches and branch levels.
 ![Sheet Header](img/actor-header.png)

-Change your branch and levels in this popup and click "OK" to save the changes to the actor.
+Change your branch, levels and one of your Lores per branch in this popup and click "OK" to save the changes to the actor.

 ![Branch Popout](img/branch-overview.png)